SashaMoe/Ragdoll/README.md

  * ragdoll.code.visitor.api.IVisitor
  * ragdoll.code.visitor.impl.AOutputStream
  * Some test cases
 * For some data structure, such as `ragdoll.code.uml.api.IMethod`, we firstly tended to reuse it in SD tool.
 However, it added a level of confusion in implementing `Method` class because it doesn't make sense to let a UML drawing tool to have getter and setter to deal with method's depth.
 It also doesn't make sense to let a SD drawing tool to keep track of method's access level and exceptions, because as long as the code compiles, we will just traverse the compiled code and form the [Call Graph](https://en.wikipedia.org/wiki/Call_graph).
 Therefore, we kept a low level of coupling between these two drawing tools.
 These are indicated by their own package names.
+#### Milestone 4
+In Milestone 4, we added some methods in IClass and IClassDeclaration to support detection for Singleton Pattern.
+We find that our design allows us to make modifications without changing the structure of the design.

 ### Design Principles
 The project follows the following design principles: